ICC - International Certificate of Competence (Sail)

 The International Certificate of Competence (ICC) is the qualification you will need If you are planning to sail or cruise within Europe and the Mediterranean.

 ICC assessment weekends are run every weekend throughout the year from our base in Hamble.
 We run the ICC as an instructional course, where you have ample opportunity to practise manoeuvres; whilst we work through the assessment criteria.
+These weekends are not suitable for novices and those wishing to take the assessment should have some skippering experience before attending.

 For holders of the RYA Day Skipper practical course completion certificate, the Coastal Skipper practical course completion certificate, or the RYA/ MCA Yachtmaster Coastal/ Yachtmaster Offshore certificate of competence - no further assessment is required.
 These certificates are of a higher level to the ICC.
 If you hold any of the certificates listed above, you can apply directly to the RYA for an ICC, by submitting a copy of the ICC application form along with a copy of your certificate.
 This is free for RYA members and £45 for non members.